abahmanem/near-node-setup-shardnet/challenge-7/README.md

   This chart shows statistics about slashing among nodes.
 We an see which nodes are often slashed overt time.
   This can give an idea about node maintenance.
   We can communicate and support these node operators to help them join the network quickly.
+  We can use a smart contract to help validators add the contact info to reach them quickly.